JeanDavidDaviet/lire-la-musique/README.md

 - [x] When the number of alterations changes the start of the red line need to be moved futher right.
 - [x] When using 3/4, need to show only 3 notes
 - [x] Choose between international notation (A, B, C, ...) and latin notation (La, Si, Do, ...)
+- [x] Alterations need to be above the svg lines

 ## Todo
 - [ ] Add tests